-Here at NAU, we know that students may experience a variety of challenges during their college career.
-The Office of the Dean of Students and Student Outreach and Support (NAU SOS) are working together, along with campus and community partners, to be a central location that provides coordinated efforts to address the needs of students who struggle in such areas as psychological health, physical health, victimization, relationship issues, social adjustment, and academics.
-We do so through a variety of interventions, referrals, and follow up services.
+At NAU, we know that students may experience a variety of challenges during their college career.
+The Office of the Dean of Students, in collaboration with campus and community partners, serves as a central location that provides coordinated efforts to address the needs of students who struggle in such areas as psychological health, physical health, victimization, relationship issues, social adjustment and academics.
+We do so through a variety of interventions, referrals and follow up services.

-If you, or anyone you know, is going through a hardship or struggling in life, please don’t hesitate to reach out to us.
-Our contact information is on the right.
+If you, or anyone you know, is going through a hardship or struggling in life, please don’t hesitate to reach out to us by phone, email, or submission of our CARE form.
 Please see the table below to get an idea of the type of support and resources we offer:

 |Our Staff Will...||Beyond Our Reach...|